 - Astral Finale: After four stages with a sky and clouds for the background, the fifth stage is in space.

-- Boss Battle: One of the earliest arcade games to have multiple bosses (though none of them were more important than any other, story-wise) and one of the first to have a boss at the end of every single stage, rather than at the end of a series of stages.
+- Also one of the first, if not the first, to have a boss at the end of every single stage, rather than at the end of a series of stages (like Gorf or Phoenix).

 - Failed Future Forecast: The sole future era is represented by a Space Battle in the year 2001.